 BLOCK THREE: 1:15 – 2:30

-2. How to Sell a Nonfiction Book: The 9 Musts of a Proposal, (Cardinal Room) taught by Brian Klems.
+2. How to Sell a Nonfiction Book (Colonel A room), taught by Brian Klems.
 This session is completely devoted to nonfiction that is not memoir.
 So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.
-With both a writer and agent to instruct and answers questions, the session will talk about platform, identifying your book’s place in the market, effective pitching, and more.

 BLOCK FOUR: 2:45 – 3:45